duriantaco/neutrix/docs/tutorials/shopping-cart.md

 </div>
 ```

 The `useStore` hook gets the products list.
-When addToCart is called, it updates the Spyn store and components using cart data will automatically update
+When addToCart is called, it updates the neutrix store and components using cart data will automatically update

 2. Multiple `useStore` hooks track cart items and total.
 The Cart display updates instantly when items are added or removed.
 Computed total recalculates automatically and will only shows products with quantities that are greater than 0.